CAL Classification: Research Associate

 - Plan, conduct, document and present psychometric and statistical analyses using classical test theory and the Rasch model with Winsteps and Facets software, including analyses related to item quality, rater performance, DIF, reliability and classification consistency, standard setting, equating, scoring, and reporting.

 - Investigate and evaluate new approaches to conducting psychometric analyses.

 - Establish and monitor quality control procedures related to quantitative analyses, from data cleaning to the final report, ensuring the reliability and integrity of results.

 - Provide guidance to professional researchers on proposal design and quantitative analytical approaches upon request, and participate in writing quantitatively-oriented portions of proposals as required.

 - Maintain contacts with individuals with specific quantitative expertise outside the organization who may be called on as needed for specific tasks.

 - Other duties as assigned.

-- Doctoral degree (PhD) in Educational Measurement, Psychometrics, or related field, and 2+ years of experience; ABD and 4+ years of experience; or Master’s degree (MA/MS) and 6+ years of experience.
+- Doctoral degree (PhD) in Educational Measurement, Psychometrics, or related field, and two years of experience (ABD and four years of experience); or

 - Experience with computerized adaptive assessments.